-Julie Taymor’s revival of David Henry Hwang’s play M. Butterfly has begun previews at the Cort Theatre, starring Clive Owen and Jin Ha.
+Julie Taymor’s Revival Of David Henry Hwang’s Play M. Butterfly Has Begun Previews At The Cort Theatre, Starring Clive Owen And Jin Ha.

-The Eighth Broadway Production for David Henry Hwang
+The Eighth Broadway Production For David Henry Hwang

-A Promising Start at the Box Office
+A Promising Start At The Box Office

 In addition, Julie Taymor’s interpretation will surely take this production to a level beyond its original conception, as she is well-known for her extravagant design and staging, exemplified in such works as The Lion King and Spiderman: Turn Off the Dark.
 In its first partial week of just two previews, the week ending October 8, 2017, M. Butterfly brought in a weekly gross of $199,627, which represents 82.3% of its gross potential.